2014 British Grand Prix

 The 2014 British Grand Prix (formally the 2014 Formula 1 Santander British Grand Prix) was a Formula One motor race held on 6 July 2014 at the Silverstone Circuit in Silverstone, United Kingdom before a crowd of 122,000 people.
 It was the ninth round of the 2014 Formula One World Championship, and the 65th British Grand Prix to be held as part of the series.
 Lewis Hamilton of the Mercedes team won the 52-lap race, from a sixth position start.
 Williams driver Valtteri Bottas finished second, with Daniel Ricciardo third for the Red Bull squad.
 It was Hamilton's fifth victory of 2014 and the 27th of his career.

+Heading into the event, Hamilton's teammate Nico Rosberg led the World Drivers' Championship and his team Mercedes led the World Constructors' Championship.
 Hamilton's teammate Nico Rosberg recorded the fastest lap in qualifying to start from pole position.
 The race was suspended for one hour, five minutes after a first-lap accident involving Kimi Räikkönen left a section of guardrail barrier needing repair.
 Rosberg led for 18 laps after the restart as Hamilton moved to second, then made a pit stop for tyres, giving the lead to Hamilton for six laps.
-Hamilton took the lead for good when Rosberg retired from a gearbox fault on the 29th lap; he won by more than a minute over Bottas.
+Hamilton took the lead for good when Rosberg retired from a gearbox fault on the 29th lap; he won by more than 30 seconds over Bottas.
 Ricciardo held off McLaren's Jenson Button in the final laps to take third.

-Rosberg's non-finish left him with a reduced lead of four points over Hamilton in the Drivers' Championship.
+Rosberg's non-finish left him with a reduced lead of four championship points over Hamilton in the World Drivers' Championship.
 Ricciardo and Fernando Alonso of Ferrari maintained third and fourth respectively, and Bottas passed Red Bull driver Sebastian Vettel for fifth.
-In the Constructors' Championship, Mercedes held a 158-point lead over Red Bull and Ferrari was third.
+In the World Constructors' Championship, Mercedes held a 158-point lead over Red Bull and Ferrari was third.
 Williams overtook Force India for fourth with ten races left in the season.